-Most of the important things are displayed in the debug tool, so launch fove-debug-tool.
+Most of the important things are displayed in the debug tool, which you can launch by invoking the executable fove-debug-tool.
 You can see the headset position/orientation, state of eye tracking, calibration buttons, and many other things here.
-You can also expand the image pains to see the eye and position tracking cameras.
+You can also expand the image panes to see the eye and position tracking cameras.

 C/C++ & OpenGL/Vulkan

-You can build apps directly in C++.
+You can build apps directly in C/C++.
 Please see our OpenGL example here:

 Unity support is coming soon!